GHB / GBL

 Deaths from LSD overdose have not been reported to date.
 In the 1960s, a fatal overdose was estimated at 14000 micrograms of LSD, although it can be assumed that this figure does not apply equally to everyone.

 If you feel an ongoing state of discomfort, get medical help.
-If you find an unconscious person, check if the person is breathing, give first aid and call an ambulance (112).
+If you find a passed out person, check if they’re breathing, provide first aid and call an ambulance (112).

 You can find more information about drug emergencies here.
-You can also contact the following authorities
+You can also contact these hotlines:

 Drug emergency phone: 01805 313031 (24 hours)